 1. USD to EUR

 The euro is a stable currency that represents the European Union and is the official currency of 19 of the 28 members of the European Union.
 Countries that use the euro include Austria, Belgium, Cyprus, Estonia, France, Finland, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia, and Spain.

-The USD/EUR pair is influenced by political movements that affect either the dollar or the euro in relation to one another.
+The currency pair USD/EURis influenced by political movements that affect either the dollar or the euro in relation to one another.
 For example, when the European Central Bank intervenes in market activities to strengthen the euro, you can expect the cross of the dollar to the euro to decline.

 2. USD to JPY